dmerz75/emolsion/README.md

             3  6
             East

-If 0 is alpha and 1 is beta, then 9 situations from the 2 monomers in the dimer and their 6 orthogonal neighbors arise.
-They are:
+Only external (not intra-alpha, intra-beta, or intra-dimer) contacts are shown.
+West (left), East (right),
+South (bottom), and North (top) are subdivided into the N-term (red), Middle (green), C-term (blue) subdomains for each tubulin monomer.

+The alpha monomer (0) and the beta monomer (1) have internal contacts (designated intra) and interfacial contacts (designated external) by way of 9 situations:
-* 0    intra-alpha
+* 0    intra-alpha  (internal)
-* 1    intra-beta
+* 1    intra-beta   (internal)
-* 0-1  intra-dimer
+* 0-1  intra-dimer  (internal)
-* 0-2  alpha-south
+* 0-2  alpha-south  (external)
-* 0-3  alpha-east
+* 0-3  alpha-east   (external)
-* 0-4  alpha-west
+* 0-4  alpha-west   (external)
-* 1-5  beta-north
+* 1-5  beta-north   (external)
-* 1-6  beta-east
+* 1-6  beta-east    (external)
-* 1-7  beta-west
+* 1-7  beta-west    (external)

-### The microtubule map: a diagram
-This microtubule is arranged from South, the alpha-orange monomer end (negative), to North, the beta-blue/cyan monomer end(positive).
-(See figure below)

-## Figure of representative contacts:
+The external contacts (the sum of the longitudinal north and south, the lateral east and west) are plotted by dimer.
+(see the Contacts vs. Frame plots on the left, below).
+The external contacts can be further understood by their points of origin, the N-term(red), M-term(green), or C-term(blue) on the longitudinal and lateral interfaces (see 6 plots on the right, below).
+The top is the longitudinal north (beta monomer) interface, followed by the west and east beta lateral interfaces, followed again by the west and east alpha lateral interfaces, finally followed by longitudinal south (alpha monomer) interface.

 ![Figure of representative contacts](https://github.com/dmerz75/emolsion/blob/master/fig/contacts65.png)

 ![Figure of representative contacts](https://github.com/dmerz75/emolsion/blob/master/fig/contacts79.png)

-Only external (not intra-alpha, intra-beta, or intra-dimer) contacts are shown.
-West (left), East (right), South (bottom), and North (top) are subdivided into the N-term (red), Middle (green), C-term (blue) subdomains for each tubulin monomer.

 ## Dependencies: